FravBox/YagCCs/readme.md

 # License
-You can use my (Vars#3616 / Fravbox) code & edit it however you want **except the stuff in server backups & things by people other than me.**
+You can use my (@standardquip / Fravbox) code & edit it however you want **except the stuff in server backups & things by people other than me.**
 If another user is credited, you must keep the credit in the code.
 If the code is in my server backups folder, please ask before using it.

 # How To Use